brickets/PDF-Field-Get/README.md

 # PDF-Field-Get
-For reading PDF fields and dumping into a CSV for database usage
+For reading PDF fields and dumping into a CSV file